StellaLH/arduino_sensors/README.md

 After setting up the circuit, upload the current_sensor sketch to the Arduino.

+This sketch is for the current clamp.
+Uploads to an Arduino and edit the analogue pin and correction value accordingly.

+Using our current clamp, the max input current is 30A, the number of turns in the coil is 1800 and the burden resistor used is 33ohms.
+These values lead to a correction value of 54.55 (2 d.p.).

+To deduce the correction value, follow the equations here: http://www.homautomation.org/2013/09/17/current-monitoring-with-non-invasive-sensor-and-arduino/

 # TMP36.ino ==> for single temperature sensor
 Arduino sketch when you connect a single TMP36 temperature sensor to the Arduino.
 # LM35.ino  ==> for single temperature sensor